Writing

 Oct 2025

-The AI Readiness Gap in EHS: From Hype to High-Value Asset
+The AI Readiness Gap: From Hype to High-Value Asset

-Three misconceptions about how AI gets deployed in enterprise EHS — and why closing the gap between executive vision and operational reality requires a different starting point.
+Misconceptions about AI deployment in enterprise EHS—and why closing the gap between vision and reality requires a data-first starting point.

 Read →